University of Eastern Finland: Administration

 The University of Eastern Finland has four faculty councils: 1) the Philosophical Faculty, 2) the Faculty of Science, Forestry and Technology, 3) the Faculty of Health Sciences, and 4) the Faculty of Social Sciences and Business Studies, each headed by a dean.

 Research and education

 The University of Eastern Finland is a multidisciplinary university.
 The four faculties of the UEF offer teaching in nearly 100 major subjects and degree programs.
-The university's annual student intake is approximately 2,200 and the university attracts nearly 24 000 applications for admission every year.
-The university offers Bachelor's, Master's and doctoral level education in 13 fields of study: pharmacy, dentistry, humanities, education, economics and business administration, natural sciences, medicine, forest sciences, psychology, theology, health sciences, social sciences, and law.
+The university's annual student intake is approximately 3,300 and the university attracts nearly 31 000 applications for admission every year.
+The university offers Bachelor's, Master's and doctoral level education in 12 fields of study: medicine and pharmacy, humanities, education, economics and business administration, natural sciences, forest sciences, psychology, theology, health sciences, social sciences, law and engineering.

 Profile areas in research

 The profile areas in research of the University of Eastern Finland are built around four global challenges: